 6. For children and a loving family

-While childbearing has been trending downward, many people in an intimate relationship still desire to have at least one child.
+While childbearing has been trending downward, many people in intimate relationship still desire to have at least one child.
 Multiple studies show that children born or adopted into a stable family environment are happier and less likely to develop psychological and developmental problems.

 Parenting is both deeply satisfying and challenging; having a partner for support adds to this satisfaction and makes overcoming the challenges of childrearing a lot easier!